lozeone/affiliate/README.md

 - The permission 'act as an affiliate' will give a user access to an 'Affiliate Center' dashboard on their profile at `/user/UID/affiliate`
 - The global config settings are located at `/admin/config/affiliate/settings`
+- There are also a handful permissions for creating campaigns and viewing stats on the permissions page, so make sure that's configured to your liking

 This module creates the following 3 content entity types.